Common Vulnerability Scoring System: Example

-This would give an exploitability sub-score of 10, and an impact sub-score of 8.5, giving an overall base score of 9.0.
-The vector for the base score in this case would be AV:N/AC:L/Au:N/C:P/I:P/A:C. The score and vector are normally presented together to allow the recipient to fully understand the nature of the vulnerability and to calculate their own environmental score if necessary.
+This would give an exploitability score of 10, and an impact score of 8.5, giving a base score of 9.0.
+The vector for this example's base score is AV:N/AC:L/Au:N/C:P/I:P/A:C. The score and vector are normally presented together to allow recipients to fully understand the vulnerability and to calculate their own score if necessary.

 Temporal metrics

 The value of temporal metrics change over the lifetime of the vulnerability, as exploits are developed, disclosed and automated and as mitigations and fixes are made available.

 Exploitability

 The exploitability (E) metric describes the current state of exploitation techniques or automated exploitation code.